-To help with this preparation ESO has made available a tool called VisCalc to compute the visibility of targets as a function of the baseline.
+To help with this preparation ESO has made available a tool called VisCal 1 to compute the visibility of targets as a function of the baseline.
+Alternatively, one can use the ASPRO tool2, developed by the JMMC.
+This tool is community based and developed in closed collaboration with ESO.

 All the baselines, at a given time, should use the same type of telescope: it is not possible to combine an AT and a UT in the same array configuration.
+The various offered baselines for the current period can be found online at: